patrickcsullivan/programming-class/homework/homework-002.md

 Ideally, we want to implement our functions such that they are total functions instead of partial functions, because total functions will not raise exceptions and cause our programs to crash.

 Identify two functions from the [Chapter 2 references](../references/chapter-02.md) that are partial functions.
-Write down one value for each of the functions that causes the function to raise an exception.
+Write down one value for each of the functions that will cause the function to raise an exception when we pass that value to the function.
+(For example, `middle_element` is a partial function and it raises an exception when we pass in the value `[]`.)

 ### Problem 6